merondun/merothon/README.md

 **INPUTS:**

 * --vcf VCF file, gzipped.
 Runs quite fast - on 325K SNps with n=95 finished in less than 2 minutes.
-* --metadata Metadata txt file with header (tab sep, ID matches VCF sample IDS, any column (interpreted as string) to color individuals according to a phenotype).
-* --phenotype Indicates column from the metadata to color PCA points with
 * --out Name for the output plot.
 Indicate .png if you want png, or .pdf if you want pdf.
+* --metadata optional, Metadata txt file with header (tab sep, ID matches VCF sample IDS, any column (interpreted as string) to color individuals according to a phenotype).
+* --phenotype optional (required if --metadata passed) Indicates column from the metadata to color PCA points with
-* --label optional argument, if you want to add individual ID labels on the PCA.
+* --label optional, if you want to add individual ID labels on the PCA.
-* --write optional argument, write a txt output with $ID, $Phenotype, and PC axes 1-4 so you can plot yourself.

 Example command (from `~/merothon/examples/`):

 ```
-vcf_to_pca --vcf chr_MT_Biallelic_SNPs.vcf.gz --metadata Egg_Metadata.txt --phenotype EggType --out chr_MT-Egg.png --write
+vcf_to_pca --vcf chr_MT_Biallelic_SNPs.vcf.gz --metadata Egg_Metadata.txt --phenotype EggType --out chr_MT-Egg.png
 ```

 **OUTPUTS:**

 ![PCA](examples/chr_MT-Egg.png)

-If `--write` is specified, a txt file with the vectors will also be saved:
+The script will also output a table with the ID and PC scores:

 ```
 head chr_MT-Egg_PCA_results.txt